Sustainability Management

 Social values are changing significantly, and companies are increasingly required to be more transparent about social and environmental standards.
 There are numerous sustainability initiatives in different fields of action, however, these are often focused on already completed buildings and products.
+Therefore, it is important to take on a transient approach to construction and maintenance projects and to integrate the appropriate aspects at an early stage.

 Prospectively: EU Supply Chain Law

-The basis and first step of our service profile Sustainability Management for construction and maintenance projects is a hazard field discussion regarding the environmental and social risks for the project.
+The basic and first step of our service profile Sustainability Management for construction sites and maintenance projects is a hazard field discussion regarding the environmental and social risks for the project.
 Due to the complexity of the sustainability topic, a specifically task-oriented approach is a prerequisite for further effective processing.
-In light of this, the life cycle modules according to DIN EN 15804, stationary and transient components as well as the award strategy of the project take on a pivotal role.
+In light of this, the life cycle modules according to DIN EN 15804, stationary and transient components, as well as the award strategy of the project take on a pivotal role.
 This is done within the framework of a materiality analysis.

 - Use of materials